Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions

 Emotional text-to-speech (TTS) aims to generate speech from text that conveys human-like emotions \cite{triantafyllopoulos2023overview}.
 Recent advances in deep learning have significantly enhanced its capabilities.
 As a pivotal technology for human-computer interaction, emotional TTS facilitates the development of dialogue systems that are both engaging and empathetic \cite{triantafyllopoulos2024expressivity}.

-However, current emotional TTS systems face challenges stemming from the complexity of human emotions and the narrow set of labels available in existing databases \cite{triantafyllopoulos2024expressivity}.
+However, current emotional TTS systems remain constrained by both the inherent complexity of human emotions and the narrow set of labels available in existing speech databases \cite{triantafyllopoulos2024expressivity}.
 As a result, they can only generate a limited pre-defined set of emotions.
-Psychological research suggests that humans can experience around 34,000 distinct emotions \cite{plutchik2001nature}, yet current systems struggle to capture this full spectrum.
-Previous emotional TTS studies have primarily relied on two approaches: supervision using categorical emotion labels \cite{zhou2022emotion,yoon2022language} and style transfer from reference speech \cite{wang2018style,stanton2018predicting}.
-Both approaches are constrained by the limited diversity of emotional expressions present in existing emotional speech datasets, often leading to synthesized speech that sounds average, stereotypical, and lacking in fine-grained emotional control.
+Psychological research suggests that humans can experience around 34,000 distinct emotions \cite{plutchik2001nature}, far beyond the expressive range captured by current systems.
+Prior research in emotional TTS has largely followed two paradigms: (1) supervised learning with categorical emotion labels \cite{zhou2022emotion,yoon2022language}; and (2) style transfer using reference speech \cite{stanton2018predicting}.
+Both approaches, however, suffer from the limited diversity of emotional expressions present in existing emotional speech datasets, often leading to synthesized speech that sounds average, stereotypical, and lacking in fine-grained emotional control.
 More recently, researchers have explored hierarchical emotion distributions for fine-grained editing and text-driven control \cite{inoue2024hierarchical,inoue2024fine}.
 While these methods enhance fine-grained expressiveness, they remain fundamentally dependent on labeled emotion data, leaving the broader spectrum of human emotional experience underrepresented.